 - You can set up and utilize deposit alerts so you will be notified when your deposit is available.
 Here’s how to create customized account alerts.

 We know that recent events have created some significant hardships for some of our customers and businesses and we want to help as much as possible.

 If you feel that you may miss a loan payment, reach out to us sooner rather than later.
 Here are some quick tips if you’re worried about getting behind on your bills, protecting your credit, or planning ahead to be prepared in the event of loss of income.

 If you are a business customer, we are ready to assist you and hope you will reach out to us so we can help.
 Along with our standard options for assisting small businesses, there are new programs designed in response to the pandemic that may help your business.
 We are available to help you determine if one of these programs is right for you.
 Learn more about these programs.

 Be aware of potential scams

 Scammers are taking advantage of the coronavirus.
 Watch for scams claiming that you've been exposed to the virus and then asking you to click on links, fraudulent emails about government stimulus checks, emails that request confidential information, offers for cures or fake products and services, or even fake charities.
 Learn more about avoiding scams.

 We know that our non-profit organizations are challenged by the impacts of the virus.
 We continue to visit with the many agencies we support and are finding additional ways to assist them.
-For example, we recently partnered with a number of area organizations who donated to "TOGETHER," a fund that is awarding grants to local nonprofits that are experiencing unforeseen challenges due to the ongoing pandemic.
+For example, we recently partnered with a number of area organizations who donated to "TOGETHER," a fund that awarded grants to local nonprofits that are experiencing unforeseen challenges due to the ongoing pandemic.